 The studies, conducted by separate groups, concluded that Cas9 could be directed to cut any region of DNA.
 This could be done by simply changing the nucleotide sequence of crRNA, which binds to a complementary DNA target.
 In the 2012 Science article, Martin Jinek and colleagues further simplified the system by fusing crRNA and tracrRNA to create a single "guide RNA."
 Thus, genome editing requires only two components: a guide RNA and the Cas9 protein.

-"Operationally, you design a stretch of 20 [nucleotide] base pairs that match a gene that you want to edit," said George Church, Robert Winthrop Professor of Genetics at Harvard Medical School.
+"Operationally, you design a stretch of 20 [nucleotide] base pairs that match a gene that you want to edit," said George Church, a professor of genetics at Harvard Medical School.
 An RNA molecule complementary to those 20 base pairs is constructed.
 Church emphasized the importance of making sure that the nucleotide sequence is found only in the target gene and nowhere else in the genome.
 "Then the RNA plus the protein [Cas9] will cut — like a pair of scissors — the DNA at that site, and ideally nowhere else," he explained.

 Once the DNA is cut, the cell's natural repair mechanisms kick in and work to introduce mutations or other changes to the genome.
 There are two ways this can happen.
 According to the Huntington's Outreach Project at Stanford (University), one repair method involves gluing the two cuts back together.
 This method, known as "non-homologous end joining," tends to introduce errors.
 Nucleotides are accidentally inserted or deleted, resulting in mutations, which could disrupt a gene.
 In the second method, the break is fixed by filling in the gap with a sequence of nucleotides.
 In order to do so, the cell uses a short strand of DNA as a template.
 Scientists can supply the DNA template of their choosing, thereby writing-in any gene they want, or correcting a mutation.